iifl-logo

 Conclusion

-Most industry experts define HNIs or High Networth Individuals in India as those having investible assets of at least 5 crore rupees.
-This cutoff is not set in stone but is considered a reasonable threshold for access to exclusive HNI investment opportunities.
-The investible assets typically include cash, stocks, mutual funds, etc., that can be easily liquidated.
+Experts say HNIs in India usually have investible assets of at least 5 crore rupees.
+This is not fixed, but is a common threshold.
+Investible assets include cash, stocks, mutual funds, and other liquid investments.

 Yes, HNIS should avail of customised wealth management services.
 The complexity, regulations, and risk involved in exclusive HNI trading necessitates guidance from qualified wealth managers.
 They can offer tailored trading strategies, risk metrics, compliance management, and lifestyle servicing to help HNIs meet their financial goals.